macrat/ayd-web-scenario-plugin/REFERENCE.md

 #### `fromcsv(csv, [useheader])`

-Parse `csv` and make an iterator function.
+Parse `csv` string, and make an iterator function.
-The parameter `csv` can be a string, a list table, or an iterator function that returns strings.

 In default, the first row is used as the header, and each results will be key-value style.
 If the parameter `useheader` is `false`, this function does not use the first row as header and each results will be a list style.